-This dreamy Creamy Turkey Soup recipe is hearty, rich, and so filling!
-Whether you use deep fried turkey, smoked turkey, or baked turkey legs, the end result is perfection!
+This velvety, creamy turkey soup is hearty, rich, and incredibly satisfying!
+Whether you use deep-fried, smoked turkey breast, or baked turkey legs, the result is always perfect!

 Every year I look forward to Black Friday.
 Not for the reason that most women look forward to this day; unlike most women, I hate shopping!
 Especially if I have to deal with crowds.